-This is an objection that prevents an individual’s personal confidential information from being shared outside of their general practice except when it is being used for the purposes of their individual direct care, or in particular circumstances required by law, such as a public health emergency like an outbreak of a pandemic disease.
-If patients wish to apply a Type 1 Opt Out to their record they should make their wishes know to the practice manager.
+This is an objection that prevents an individual’s personal confidential information from being shared outside of their general practice except when it is being used for the purposes of their individual direct care, or in particular circumstances required by law, such as a public health screening, or an emergency like an outbreak of a pandemic disease.
+If patients wish to apply a Type 1 Opt Out to their record, they should make their wishes known to the Practice Manager.

 The national data opt-out was introduced on 25 May 2018, enabling patients to opt-out from the use of their data for research or planning purposes, in line with the recommendations of the National Data Guardian in her Review of Data Security, Consent and Opt-Outs.

-The national data opt-out replaces the previous ‘type 2’ opt-out, which required NHS Digital not to use a patient’s confidential patient information for purposes beyond their individual care.
+The national data opt-out replaces the previous ‘Type 2’ opt-out, which required NHS Digital not to use a patient’s confidential patient information for purposes beyond their individual care, for Planning or Research.
 Any patient that had a type 2 opt-out recorded on or before 11 October 2018 has had it automatically converted to a national data opt-out.
 Those aged 13 or over were sent a letter giving them more information and a leaflet explaining the national data opt-out.
-For more information go to National data opt out
+For more information go to National data opt out programme

 To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters.